MasterKano/BITS/kano-scroll-v3.5.md

   - [I] transcript → [B] BIO → VN / sessions / SYS updates
 - BIO is stored per instructional at:
   - `INS/<instr>/bio-<tag>.md`
+- Technique Library is produced inside the BIO report (Jigoro Text standard), not as a Kano Scroll artifact.
 - If BIO is not available, VN and sessions may be generated directly from [I] (transcript-only mode).

 ## 6. Links and Anchors

 - Use relative markdown links.
 - Keep headings short to keep anchor IDs short.
-- Use anchors only for high-utility sections (entries, cues, drills).
+- Use anchors only for high-utility sections (entries, cues, drills, decision trees).

 ## 7. Output Rules (assistant behaviour)

-These rules exist to keep outputs copy/paste-safe and consistent across new chats:
+These rules exist to keep Kano Scroll outputs copy/paste-safe and consistent across new chats:

 - All deliverables must be returned in a single fenced code block (markdown).
 - The first line of any deliverable must state the target path, e.g.: